Unparalleled Clinical Training

 Elective and Selective

-Elective blocks provide residents at all levels with several weeks (spread out over the course of the year) to pursue a clinical or research opportunity.
+Elective blocks provide residents with several weeks (2-4 in PGY-1 year, 4-6 in PGY-2 year, and 8-10 in PGY-3 year) to pursue clinical or research opportunities.
 Residents frequently use this time to write research articles, rotate through subspecialty or non-medicine services, pursue education projects, and much more.

 The inpatient night float team is responsible for new admissions and cross-coverage of patients under the care of the day teams.
 Interns and residents are responsible for addressing all acute issues overnight, and therefore gain experience with the workup and management of common clinical scenarios, such as shortness of breath, hypotension, delirium, and more.
-Residents generally find that the autonomy afforded during this rotation helps them rapidly mature into more sophisticated and confident clinicians.
-Admissions are presented by night interns and residents on attending rounds so that residents receive feedback on overnight management.
+Residents generally find that the autonomy afforded during this rotation helps them mature into more sophisticated and confident clinicians.
+The night rotation is structured such that the night interns and residents get to participate in the first part of attending rounds, so they present admissions to the day team in the morning and benefit from the discussion and teaching during rounds, and receive feedback on their overnight management decisions.

-Teach is a PGY3 rotation designed to improve teaching skills in various settings and across various platforms, with the objective of preparing senior residents to be outstanding educators, regardless of subspecialty interest.
-The Teach Resident has the opportunity to lead Medicine Report, medical student teaching sessions, and interdisciplinary teaching sessions with neurology residents.
+‘Teach’ is a rotation during PGY3 designed to improve teaching skills in various settings and across various platforms, with the objective of preparing senior residents to be outstanding educators, regardless of subspecialty interest.
+The Teach Resident has the opportunity to lead Medicine Report, Journal club, intern core lectures, and medical student teaching sessions.
 In addition, Teach residents also participate in developing Learning Lab curricular activities and do hands-on simulation and line training with interns.

 Medicine Consult/Preoperative Evaluation